-Much as I love pumpkin and squashes, I promise this Sweet Stuffed Pumpkin will be the last post on it for the season.
-This dessert is perfect for the holidays and makes a lovely finale to a cozy dinner with framily and friends.
+Much as I love pumpkin and squashes, I promise this Sweet Stuffed Pumpkin will be the last pumpkin post for the season.
+This dessert is perfect for the holidays and makes a lovely finale to a cozy dinner with family and friends.
 It is light, yet warm and satisfying.
 The stewed fruits are sweet and fragrant, almost wine-like.
-Served with a scoop of that soft, juicy, golden flesh, it feels like a warm hug on a cold night…..a perfect end to a sumptuous meal.
+Served with a scoop of that soft, juicy, golden flesh and it feels like a warm hug on a cold night.
+It is the perfect ending to a sumptuous meal.

-This dish is simple to prepare and can be done ahead of time.
-The fruits can be left soaking in the apple juice and spices in the hollowed-out pumpkin the night before.
-The next day, add the butter and pop it into the oven when the roast turkey is taken out.
-Leave it to bake while you enjoy dinner.
-It will be done when you are ready for dessert.
+This dessert may be prepared ahead of time and stored in the refrigerator.
+The dried fruits can be left soaking in apple juice inside the hollowed-out pumpkin.
+Simply add the butter and pop it into the oven just before dinner.
+Leave it to bake and dessert will be ready after dinner.

 - 1 medium sized sugar pumpkin

 - ¾ cup (180ml) apple juice

 - 2 cups of mixed dried fruits and nuts (I used cranberries, raisins, apricots, and pecans)